 no_smoking: the image does not show any of the above.
 Yes_smoking should not flag plants and herbs other than marijuana

-This model head can be used to flag images depicting gambling, including casino games and slot machines or gambling on other games or events where a wager is clearly occurring.
-Pictures taken on a casino floor, or that include slot machines and similar games are always flagged as gambling.
+This model head can be used to flag images depicting gambling, including casino games and slot machines, gambling on other games, or events where a wager is clearly occurring.
+Pictures taken on a casino floor or that include slot machines and similar games are always flagged as gambling.
 Games that can be played without gambling (e.g., card games) or games of chance are flagged as gambling ONLY IF money, chips, or similar tokens are present.
 These definitions also apply to animations, drawings, etc.

 yes_gambling: the image depicts gambling in some format.
 This includes: